Cape to Cape Track: Climate

 The climate along the Capes is not extreme, having a Mediterranean climate with warm, dry summers and cool, wet winters.
 The area rarely experiences frosts, and snow has never been recorded.
 Summer temperatures only occasionally approach 40 C. This southwest corner, starting with Cape Leeuwin, is the first part of the Australian mainland to feel the force of the Roaring Forties or winter gales that whip across the southern Indian Ocean.
 The minimum temperature is always above 0 C.

 Camping

 There are several campsites and caravan parks for walkers wishing to camp out along the Track.
 They provide places to camp roughly a day's walk apart along the length of the Track.
 Four low-key campsites have a bush toilet, a rainwater-tank filled from the toilet roof, a picnic-table, and seats.
 These no-fee campsites provide no shelter and users need to carry their own tents.
 There are two other more-developed National Park campgrounds along the Track where camping fees are payable, that have toilets and fireplaces.
 Other, more elaborate, campgrounds with accommodation along the Track are commercial operations.
+It is illegal to camp at non-dedicated camping zones as it is situated in a national park.

 The Track passes through four settlements, Yallingup, Gracetown, Prevelly, and Hamelin Bay.